lukasaron/terraform-provider-stripe/docs/resources/stripe_promotion_code.md

 A Promotion Code represents a customer-redeemable code for a coupon.
 It can be used to create multiple codes for a single coupon.

-~> Removal of the promotion code isn't supported via the Stripe SDK.
-Therefore, the deletion needs to be done manually in the dashboard.
+~> Removal of the promotion code isn't supported through the Stripe SDK.

 ## Example Usage

 ```hcl